I'm in some gardening groups and every spring, there are so many questions about what plants are growing in gardens.

 As I mentioned earlier, I'm learning to garden with a very shady yard.
 Ferns are my friend!
 One of my very generous friends gave me about two dozen ferns.
-The ferns didn't like being transplanted and didn't look so great at the end of the summer.
-But, I have high hopes this summer.
+The ferns didn't like being transplanted and didn't look so great at the end of the first summer.
+The next year, they did great.

 And then when the fern fronds pop up, this is what they look like.